JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 Most "frameworks" are, by definition, a lot of functionalities [complected][complect] together.
-This means it's usually hard, or hacky, to disentangle them, use a subset of its functionalities, or replace certain parts of the framework with another library.
+This means it's usually hard, or hacky, to disentangle them, use a subset of its functionalities, or replace certain parts of the framework with another library/framework.
 Finding frameworks that exist as a set of smaller sets of opinionated libraries is rare.

+Some frameworks are so compact and magic, that you don't even know how to find your application entrypoint (ie. `main()` function/method).
+Since frameworks tend to do all the calling if your code, you can't use a modern IDE to follow your callers up the stack and end up where/how its being called.
+This makes code navigation, and debugging, harder.

 [complect]: https://youtu.be/SxdOUGdseq4?si=AYiDh-n_KMwCLwl4&t=1895